arda-guler/Connectonomicon/README.txt

 Pixel Resolution: Angular resolution of the
     electrooptical system through which the
     measurements were made (often a CCD cam).

+Reference Obscode: The MPC obscode of the
+    observatory for which you want to plot the chart.
+It won't make much difference for distant objects but may be especially
+    important for NEOs and is practically a must for artsats.

 Orbit Determination: Orbit determination method.
     find_orb is strongly recommended.